Code-Institute-Submissions/petergalvin-cyber-milestone1/README.md

 was unsightly.
 I resolved this through a solution found on Stack Overflow which rearranged the card stack rather than squeeze them.
 The address on the Navbar disappears on reduced screen size to make the index page more appealing.

-The 'JoinUs' page did not implement the black background color through class declaration and could only be implemented using an inline 100% height value.
 An inline font size of 4em was used to override the standard h2 weighting for the 'PAIN is the REMEDY' banner.